 - 100 gm (3/4 cup) pumpkin seeds

 - 2 tbsp poppy seeds + extra for topping

 - 6 tbsp psyllium husks (5 tbsp if using psyllium husk powder!)

 - 2 tsp sea salt

-- Add olive oil and eggs and combine very well until the mixture becomes a thick dough
+- Add olive oil and water and combine very well until the mixture becomes a thick dough

-- Let the dough sit at room temperature for 5-10 minutes.
-This allows the husk seeds to absorb some of the moisture
+- Let the dough sit at room temperature for 15 minutes, allowing the husk seeds to absorb the moisture and make the dough thick.

 - Line a bread form with non-stick parchment paper and transfer the dough to the form.
 The dough should be thick and easy to form with your hands.

 - Sprinkle with poppy seeds and press gently into the top of the bread.

 - Bake in the middle of the oven at 160°C (320°F) for 30 minutes.